open/close all folders

 - Frank Butterman of Hot Fuzz at the end of the bar scene in the movie's climax, though that was more of a growl than a hiss.
 Specifically, a lion's growl.

 - Mad Max.
-Toecutter, the leader of the biker gang, does this after Max shoots dead The Dragon.
-He then jumps on his bike and roars off, but Max is soon after him.
+Toecutter, the leader of the biker gang, does this after Max shoots The Dragon dead.
+He then jumps on his bike and roars off, but Max soon chases after him.

 - Wez does this in The Road Warrior, just after leaping out of the oil drillers' compound.